- English e-mail support

 Avast SecureLine VPN Security

-In order to benefit from the best security, you should visit the ‘Settings’ tab in the Avast SecureLine VPN app and make the most of automatic wi-fi protection.
+In order to benefit from the best security when in public locations, you should enable the automatic wi-fi protection in the Avast SecureLine VPN app.
 This feature switches on the VPN automatically when you’re connecting to unsecured Wi-Fi networks.
 When you’re connected to a network you do trust, you can add it to your trusted networks list so your VPN disconnects when you’re connecting to that particular network.

-The 256-bit AES encryption offers solid protection.
+There is 256-bit AES encryption that offers solid protection.
 AES 256 is pretty much considered a virtually impenetrable key for hackers trying to use brute force attacks.
-The AES encryption would need years and years to break through when someone uses the currently available computer technology.
-Don’t take that to mean that it offers a perfect level of encryption though because there’s no such thing as perfect when we’re talking about technology.
+It would take years and years to break through this level of encryption using computer technology available today.

-What is OpenVPN?
+The provider's main tunneling protocol is OpenVPN.
 It's a virtual private network (VPN) protocol that creates secure point-to-point or site-to-site connections when it comes to routed or bridged connections or remote access solutions.
 OpenVPN is open-source, which makes it safer as users can check the code for any discrepancies that may cause security issues.

 Avast uses OpenVPN as one of its main protocols, alongside IPSec.
 Users can choose which protocol they prefer to use, but both are considered to be strong when it comes to offering the best security.
 We'd like to see WireGuard rolled out by Avast, for extra protocol options.